adomani/advents/descriptions_with_tests.md

 #### Part 1

-Using rules very similar to poker, the first part involved sorting a list of 5-card hands and doing operations with the sorted rank of each hand and the given number associated with the hands.
+Using rules very similar to poker, the first part involves sorting a list of 5-card hands and doing operations with the sorted rank of each hand (plus also using a number given that the input gives with with each hand).

 #### Part 2

-The second part, changed the sorting function.
+The second part, changes the sorting function.
-In the first part (the *frequency* phase), the card labeled by `J` should be interpreted as the most beneficial that it could be.
+In the first sorting (the *frequency* phase), the card labeled by `J` should be interpreted as the most beneficial that it could be.
-Given the rules for sorting, the revised `Joker` card was always best assigned to the most-frequent value.
+Given the rules for sorting, the revised `Joker` card is always best assigned to the most-frequent value.
-The second, tie-breaking sorting was lexicographic as before, except that the relative order of the card `J` with all the others was different.
+The second, tie-breaking sorting is lexicographic as before, except that the relative order of the card `J` with all the others is different.

 [Solution in Lean](Advents/day07.lean)